Creamy Copycat Cracker Barrel Hashbrown Casserole That Disappears Before You Sit Down

 • Freezer note: Freeze baked portions rather than the raw mixture if you can.
 The texture stays more pleasant.

-Dairy-forward and buttery, this casserole is not pretending to be a salad.
-Exact nutrition will depend on the brand you choose, but think of this as a substantial side that can easily turn into the main event (especially if you add ham or sausage).
-To provide some brightness without altering the essence, accompany it with something crisp and acidic: vinegar-dressed greens, pickles, or fresh fruit.
+Buttery and dairy-forward, this casserole isn’t pretending to be a salad.
+The exact nutrition information will vary by brand; however, treat this as a considerable side dish that can easily become the centerpiece (especially if you add ham or sausage).
+To provide a subtle touch of brightness and to avoid altering the overall profile of this dish, consider using something crisp and tangy like greens with vinegar dressing, pickles, or fresh fruit.

 • Thaw hashbrowns completely (overnight in the fridge is easiest).